Ancient Egypt

-Ancient Egypt was located in the Nile delta.
+Ancient Egypt was located in the Nile Delta.
 The Nile is the longest river in the world.
 This made river travel a very common form of transportation.
-Unlike most ancient civilizations ancient Egypt was one single kingdom, there were no city states.
+Unlike most ancient civilizations, ancient Egypt was one single kingdom, there were no city states.
 Pharaohs, which were the Egyptian's version of kings, ruled in dynasties.
-Ancient Egypt was separated into lower, and upper Egypt.
-Lower Egypt was located in the northern area, while upper Egypt was in the southern area.
+Ancient Egypt was separated into lower and Upper Egypt.
+Lower Egypt was located in the Northern area, while Upper Egypt was in the Southern area.
+Through this website you will be able to explore the creativeness and inventiveness of the Ancient Egyptians.

 Ancient Egyptian agriculture was the center to all things good in Egypt; find out more by clicking on the text above!

-Find out about the interesting invention of irrigation.
-Irrigation is a system of canals.
-Irrigation was used primarily to grow crops.
+Find out about the interesting Egyptian invention of irrigation.
+Irrigation is a system of canals from a river.
+Irrigation was used for the primary reason of growing crops.
+To find out more click the button above!

 The 365 day calendar was an interesting invention.
 It was used as a way to keep track of important events and was very accurate for its time.